IntersectMBO/cardano-db-sync/doc/configuration.md

 - `ada_pots` table is left empty
 - `epoch_param` table is left empty

 Released snapshots are compatible with these options.
-Since the snapshots are created using the option, there still can be some minor inconsistencies.
+Since the snapshots are created without the option, there still can be some minor inconsistencies.
 The above data may exist up to the slot/epoch of the snapshot creation and can be missing afterward.
-The simplest way to fix this is to delete the existing data.
-Since this is still an experimental feature (and it is not yet clear how users would like to use this feature), db-sync doesn't do anything automatically.
+To fix this, when db-sync is initiated with this flag, it will automatically remove all these data.

+Warning: This will irreversibly delete data from existing snapshots.

-Here are some queries you might want to run after restoring a snapshot:
+Here are the exact queries db-sync with this falg will run after restoring a snapshot:

 ```sql
 update redeemer set fee = null;